Jayplect/Funding-recommendation-engine/README.md

           df['FIELD'].value_counts()

 - Compiling, Training, and Evaluating the Model
 To build the neural network, I imported the necessary Tensorflow and Keras modules.
 I then defined the neural network architecture using the Sequential model from keras.
 I added two layers with similar activation function (i.e., `relu`) using the `Dense` class.
 The number of neurons were set to 80 and 30 for the first and second hidden layer, respectively (Fig 1).
+The output layer had one node with a sigmoid activation function.

 Fig 1: Structure of model